justinsola/new_design/_pages/home.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I'm Justin Sola - on-the-market PhD candidate in UC Irvine's Criminology, Law & Society department.
 I research security-seeking behaviors like gun ownership and how the criminal justice system interacts with inequality.
 I use preregistered experiments (forced-choice conjoint and vignette), longitudinal designs (smartphone-delivered surveys), semi-structured interviews, participant observation, and content analysis techniques like topic modeling.

 My active projects include:
 1. Evaluating the [Shadow Costs](https://www.shadowcosts.com/) of reentry, diversion, and rehabilitation treatment programs